A Guide to Flywheels

 After all, in today’s product environment, companies can have several flywheels, several pieces of product strategy to consider when aiming to go beyond inspiring user interaction to truly driving sustainable business growth.
 And the flywheel concept is not limited to product or business functions either; any team can and should leverage digital insights to understand the ways customers find value from the business and then use those insights to strengthen virtuous loops.

 Our goal with this book is to demystify the concept of a product flywheel and empower you to find and fortify the virtuous loops within your company.
-Because at this point in time, businesses must either adapt to the world of digital-first or say goodbye to the customer loyalty they once had.
+Because at this point in time, businesses must either or say goodbye to the customer loyalty they once had.
 A product flywheel is the framework businesses need to make sense of and evaluate this information.

 At Amplitude, we are invested in offering insights, products, and resources to help accelerate the universe of digital disruptors.
 We provide solutions to the people and companies working to meet the digital business challenges of today.
 Amplitude moves companies from measuring surface experiences to deeply understanding which digital experiences and customer behaviors lead to long-term value.